 Our Company and Commercial Department is recognised as one of the leading commercial law firms in Essex by The Legal 500, an independent and definitive guide to the best law firms in the UK.
-They comment that we are ‘a reliable and proactive outfit’ that acts for ‘small private owner-managed businesses through to large plc companies’.
+They comment that we are a 'very good regional firm delivering a quality product at a cost-effective price, which clients feel they can trust.'

 We offer a highly skilled team of company law experts, many of whom have direct commercial experience outside of legal practice.
 This allows us to deliver a unique service which seamlessly blends relevant insight with a thorough understanding of the law, leaving us well placed to provide you with innovative and thoughtful solutions in unique or unusual situations.

 Getting your business on the right footing has never been more important.
 We provide a bespoke and practical service which is delivered to you in a practical and cost-effective manner.

 FREE Initial Consultation

 Contact our company and commercial law team in Essex for a free, no-obligation initial consultation if you have a particular matter you would like to discuss.
 We can offer telephone consultations or face-to-face meetings in any of our five offices in Brentwood, Hornchurch, Upminster, Leigh-On-Sea or Canary Wharf.
 We are also happy to meet with yourselves at your own business premises in Essex, London or further afield.

 If you do not have a particular matter in mind but would like us to provide a free no-strings review of your business, contact our company and commercial legal team and ask about our Free Business Legal Review Service.

 ▼ Our company and commercial expertise